space-group-research/mpmc/docs/_sources/models.rst.txt

 PHAST
 -----

 PHAST noble gases are fit to reproduce CCSD(T) à la the molecular PHAST models.
+These parameters are unpublished and should be used with caution.

 He